Eksportowanie na Androida¶

 non-release APKs.
 If you have used the SDK before and have built

-macOS, you can find it in the
+macOS, in the

 If you can't find it or need to generate one, the keytool command from the JDK can be used for this purpose: